-While I’ve explored all over the New Forest for ALadyofLeisure.com, visiting hotels such as Chewton Glen, Lime Wood, Montagu Arms, Burley Manor and The Bell Inn, I had yet to make it all the way through the National Park to Lymington, right at the south-easterly corner of the New Forest where the Lymington River meets the Solent.
+While I’ve explored all over the New Forest, my visit to Stanwell House hotel was my first trip to Lymington, which is located right at the south-easterly corner of the New Forest where the Lymington River meets the Solent.

-Thankfully I have now remedied this with my stay at the 29-bedroom Stanwell House hotel, which is right in the heart of Lymington.
+It was the perfect chance to explore Lymington, as the 29-bedroom Stanwell House hotel is right in the heart of town.
+[Note: Stanwell House hotel is currently closed for refurbishment so check the website for the reopening date].
 Even on a wet weekday in January, Lymington turned out to be a lively, bustling town with plenty of shops to browse in – both chains and independents – and a lovely cobbled area down by the quayside where yet more shops are to be found selling everything from scarves and earrings to pictures and touristy trinkets.

-Immediately inside the hotel is a lounge on one side and a small but well-stocked bar on the other (signed by local hero and sailing champion Ben Ainslie, who used to live across the road and who supplied the photos in the bar) and directly in front, the conservatory which seems to be the heart of the building.
+Immediately inside the hotel is a lounge on one side and a small but well-stocked bar on the other (signed by local hero and Olympic sailing champion Ben Ainslie, who used to live across the road and who supplied the photos in the bar – there’s a gold postbox dedicated to Ben on the street outside) and directly in front, the conservatory which seems to be the heart of the building.

 After checking in – reception staff were very friendly and were quick to advise of everything from parking to the wifi and other essentials – we settled down at one of the tables in the conservatory and relaxed over a latte and a glass of prosecco before heading up our rooms to change before dinner.